 Education & Outreach Activities and Participation Summary

-Outreach for this project will include publication in at least one peer reviewed journal, creation of a poster, and presentation at both Rutgers University and a professional conference, such as the American Society of Agronomy, Crop Science Society of America, and Soil Science Society of America (ASA, CSSA, SSSA) Annual Meeting, which hosts over 4,000 participants.
-This research will benefit growers in the Northeast by providing new information about PGPB biofertilizers that can help improve salinity tolerance and nutrient use efficiency in maize, tomato, and perennial rye grass, which are widely grown and economically important crops in the region.
+This research will benefit growers in the Northeast by providing new information about PGPB biofertilizers that can help improve salinity tolerance and nutrient use efficiency in maize, tomato, and perennial ryegrass, which are widely grown and economically important crops in the region.
 The findings of this study may be especially useful to producers who are growing on land where crop productivity is limited by insufficient soil fertility or high soil salinity, or where low quality or recycled water with elevated salinity levels is being used for irrigation.

-Researchers studying the roles of PGBP, biofertilizers, phytobiomes, and plant stress physiology will also benefit from this investigation by gaining a better understanding of how ACC-deaminase bacteria influence plant growth.
+Researchers studying the roles of PGBP, biofertilizers, phytobiomes, and plant stress physiology can also benefit from this investigation by gaining a better understanding of how ACC-deaminase bacteria influence plant growth.
 The isolation of B. gladioli from a native NJ Pine Barrens ecosystem and its application as a biofertilizer represents an innovative approach that utilizes native soil microorganisms for sustainable crop production.
-While outreach from this project will communicate the potential of B.gladioli as a biofertilizer for use in the Northeast, it will also provide insight for other researchers to investigate the roles of additional native microorganisms in natural ecosystems throughout the region, and how they might be applied in sustainable agriculture.
+Outreach from this project will communicated the potential of Burkholderia as a biofertilizer for use in the Northeast and provided insight for other researchers to investigate the roles of additional native microorganisms in natural ecosystems throughout the region, and how they might be applied in sustainable agriculture.
 With sufficient communication amongst researchers, the potential exists to create specific combinations of microorganisms that are performing various functions that support plant growth in natural ecosystems.
 When applied to agricultural systems, the combined effects of the various microbial populations could reduce fertilizer and water use, while improving salinity tolerance and disease resistance, ultimately producing higher yields with reduced inputs and less impact on the environment.